Felice63/spcApp/readMe.md

 Leaflet is a free, open-source JavaScript library for creating interactive maps.
 Leaflet  is the library that provides the map interface and functionality.
 To display a map, you need to use a tile provider.

 The tile providers may have their own terms of service and pricing.
-Many people use OpenStreetMap, which is also a free and open-source option.
-Other providers like Mapbox or Esri offer free tiers, but may charge for high usage.
+This Web App uses OpenStreetMap.
+Other providers like [Mapbox](https://www.mapbox.com/) or [Esri](https://www.esri.com/en-us/home) offer free tiers but may charge for high usage.

 ### OpenStreetMap

 OpenStreetMap (OSM) is a free, open-source online map and tile provider.
 Anyone can edit and contribute to the project by adding roads, buildings, parks, and other places.
-OSM is used in many apps, websites, and research.
+OSM is used in many apps, websites, and for geographic research.

 ### Public JSON data being fetched: